 How did you become involved with Bassets and in what events do you participate?

-Ellen: “I had Bassets and wanted to breed better dogs.
-I got my first show pup and started from there.
-I participate in Field Trials, where I enjoy watching Bassets work together as a pair on a line to find a rabbit.
-I have done some Obedience.
-I try to do things my Bassets enjoy.”
+“I had Bassets and wanted to breed better dogs, so I got my first show pup and started from there.
+I try to do things my Bassets enjoy; I participate in Field Trials, where I enjoy watching Bassets work together as a pair on a line to find a rabbit, and I have done some Obedience.”

 How important are mentors and have they helped?

 “Our mentors were the breeders of our first show dog along with another reputable breeder.
 Mentors are important and can certainly help guide in any endeavor.”
 JoAnn: “Trainers for obedience and conformation were available locally.
 Early tracking was learned from reading and the BHCA videotape.
 Very experienced field trialers helped us understand the culture around field trialing, the judging and running hounds on rabbit.
 Participating in the BHCA Nationals exposed us to people with expertise.
 Almost everyone we asked was willing to share their knowledge and skills.
 A local rabbit hunter let me hunt with his Basset.
 Th is experience was invaluable.”

 “I feel mentors are a must in breeding.
 I learned so much from a breeder friend about raising pups.
 My current mentor is Barbara Brandt, Sasquatch.
 A good mentor is necessary to share their years of experience and knowledge.
 Th ose who do not have mentors are really missing out.
 I would not be where I am today without my mentors.”

 “Mentors are very important picking a show prospect, getting connected to a good trainer, joining clubs and getting involved in the dog fancy.
 My most treasured mentor was the breeder of our first show dog—Harriet Richman, Hobbit Hill.
 She was the one I went to for advice and was there to teach us about whelping and caring for puppies.”